APeng215/BlockTuner-forge/README.md

 ### How to Use BlockTuner

-`Ctrl` + Right clock on a note block to open up tuning UI.
+`Ctrl` + `Right click` on a note block to open up tuning UI.
 Placing a note block while holding `Ctrl` also opens the UI automatically.

 `Ctrl` to show the note of the note block at crosshair.

-`Ctrl` + middle click on note blocks to pick up readily tuned note blocks.
+`Ctrl` + `Middle click` on note blocks to pick up readily tuned note blocks.

 Right click note blocks with blaze rods to play with right clicks without tuning.